geoscixyz/em/content/maxwell1_fundamentals/maxwells_equations/maxwells_equations_in_homogeneous_media/plane_wave/frequency/index.rst

     By exploring the plane wave solution, we can understand the role of the complex wavenumber and see how it is related to skin depth, phase velocity and wavelength of the EM waves.
-Our content parallels that offered in many EM resources :cite:`ward1988,griffiths1999,stratton1941`

 **Contents**